-The Group has formulated and follows a strict policy of confidentiality, where employees are reminded to keep the Group's confidential information to the highest level of security possible without disclosing it to any external parties without seeking prior consent - including clients' data, production techniques and designs.
-We also apply the same standard to our suppliers in order to uphold the same standard of security for intellectual property, where leakage of confidential information may result in termination of contract.
+Regarding our customers' privacy, we have formulated a strict policy of confidentiality, where employees are reminded to keep customers' personal data to the highest level of security by not disclosing to any external parties without prior consent.
+Only authorised personnel are allowed to access and handle confidential information.
+We also apply the same standard to our suppliers in order to uphold the same standard of security, where non-conformity may result in partner ship termination.